RealHomebrew.com is the brain child of two avid homebrewers and beer lovers, sickness Andy Vellenga and Carl Weaver.

 Extract or All Grain: All grain.
 When I feel like slumming with Andy I do extracts.

 Favorite Commercial Beer: Chang, a Thai beer.
 It reminds me of hot afternoons spent watching the slow flow of the Chao Phraya River, the sweat rolling down my back as the sun beat down on me.
+I am also a big fan of Fat Tire.

 Bottle or Keg: Keg.
 Definitely.
 It is like one giant bottle.
 One thing to clean and sanitize, instead of 60.
 It was an easy sell once I saw someone else with a kegging setup.
+Once you go keg, you will never go back.

 Our Advertising Policy